codywakeford-com/arkform/docs/components/ark-input/state.md

     // null if not checked yet, boolean is the valid state.
     "v-model:valid": boolean | null

-    // This outputs the same as v-model, but only if the input is valid.
+    // This outputs the same as v-model, but ONLY if the input is valid.
-    "v-model:validated": {
-        [fieldName: string]: string
-    } | null
+    "v-model:validated": YourInputType | null
 }
 ```